theoricus/the-model/test/README.md

 export SAUCE_ACCESS_KEY=YYY
 ````

 > Worths to say, always run your tests locally to save some time.
+Running
-Running everything on sauce labs take much time, which you may want to avoid as much as possible.
+everything on sauce labs take much time, which you may want to avoid as much as
+possible.

 # ★ Testing

 ## Pre-requisite

+!**ATTENTION**!

-For all steps described bellow, you will need to start *mongodb* **first** in
+ * For all steps described bellow, you will need to start *mongodb* **first**
-one separated terminal tab.
+in one separated terminal tab.

 ```
 mongod